EdDataScienceEES/tutorial-orla03/index.md

 data(trees)
 # Note: the data will now appear as `trees` in your R Studio environment.
 ```
+Having a basic understanding of the data is essential prior to any task.

+### How many variables does the dataset include, and how many observations?

+{% capture reveal %}

+The data has 31 observations with 3 different variables: Girth, Height and Volume.

+{% endcapture %}
+{% include reveal.html button="Click for the answer" content=reveal %}

 We will now begin through this tutorial.